David Milne (rugby union): International career

-He was given 6 caps for Scotland 'B', the first being against France 'B' on 2 March 1986.
+Milne was given six caps for Scotland 'B', the first being against France 'B' on 2 March 1986.

 He was given a full senior cap once for Scotland in 1991.
 He was a replacement from the bench in Scotland's Autumn match against Japan.

-Family
+Personal life and death

 His brothers Iain and Kenny were also capped for Scotland.

+David Milne died from a long illness on 12 August 2025, at the age of 66.